 - Food - Water and a few basic travel snacks may be all you need, but if you're traveling with an infant or small child, be sure to bring any necessary formula, bottles, baby food or snacks appropriate for your child's age.

 - Bed and bath essentials - You may spend one or more nights sleeping on the floor in your new home after you arrive.
 Bring air mattresses, sheets and blankets for each family member and a portable crib and fitted sheet if you're traveling with an infant.
 You'll also need toilet paper, towels, a shower curtain and hooks in order to use the bathroom in your new house.

-- Kitchen essentials — Depending on your situation you may need disposable cups, plates, bowls, flatware, a pot and pan, scissors, paper and a pen.
+- Kitchen essentials - You may need disposable cups, plates, bowls, flatware, a pot and pan, scissors, paper and a pen.

 - Basic cleaning supplies - You never know what condition your new house will be in when you arrive.
 Be prepared with garbage bags, a basic disinfectant, paper towels and rags to help you sanitize highly used areas before your shipment arrives.